herojk64/3-column-preview-card-component-main/README.md

 ## Copyright (Amit Dhakal, Frontend mentor)

 ## Requirements
--This project uses tailwind css for css.
+- This project uses tailwind css for css.
 (Read tailwind documentation for details).
--This project also uses vite for live compilation and minification.
+- This project also uses vite for live compilation and minification.

 ## note